 1. Any teacher who is suspended, discharged, returned to annual contract status, or retained on a fourth-year annual contract shall be notified in writing of the reason for such action.
-However, as provided by 1012.33(3)(a)4, Florida Statutes, any teacher in the 97-day probationary period of his/her initial annual contract may be terminated without cause.
+However, as provided by 1012.335, Florida Statutes, any teacher in the one (1) year probationary contract period may be terminated without cause.
 2. Any teacher who is to be returned to annual contract or retained on fourth-year annual contract or nonreappointed on annual contract shall be notified in writing by April 1 of his/her contractual status for the next school year.
 3. For the purposes of dismissal, return to or continuation of annual contract status, and suspension, the procedures in Florida Statutes shall prevail.
-4. All recommendations regarding individual contract status or for continued employment shall be based primarily upon information contained in the teacher's official file except in the following cases: - a) positions affected by a reduction in personnel, or
+4. All recommendations regarding individual contract status or for continued employment shall be based primarily upon information contained in the teacher's official file except in the following cases: - a) positions affected by a reduction in personnel, or 2011-2012 Instructional Master Contract. - b) positions filled by teachers in their one (1) year probationary contract period as provided by 1012.335, Florida Statutes.

-- b) positions filled by teachers in their 97-day probationary period of their initial annual contract as provided by 1012.33(3)(a)4, Florida Statutes. - 5.
-Any teacher required to attend a meeting called by the administration for the purpose of a reprimand which will become part of the teacher's record or for action leading to suspension or for an investigatory interview shall have the right of Union representation at such a meeting.
+5. Any teacher required to attend a meeting called by the administration for the purpose of a reprimand which will become part of the teacher's record or for action leading to suspension or for an investigatory interview shall have the right of Union representation at such a meeting.
 If during a meeting as described above, the teacher believes that the discussion could lead to disciplinary action, the teacher may ask that the meeting be delayed or rescheduled until Union representation can be provided.
-This section shall not be interpreted to apply to conferences relating to observation or evaluation of instruction. - 6.
-The district supports the concept of "progressive discipline" and encourages its application when appropriate. - 7.
-A teacher will be advised immediately if the Board has initiated or is cooperating with the Education Practices Commission in an investigation of said teacher.
+This section shall not be interpreted to apply to conferences relating to observation or evaluation of instruction.
+6. The district supports the concept of "progressive discipline" and encourages its application when appropriate.
+7. A teacher will be advised immediately if the Board has initiated or is cooperating with the Education Practices Commission in an investigation of said teacher.